-While Fundrise offers a wide range of investment options; individuals can invest in 11 active eREITs and 2 eFunds.
-Within these investment options, strategies range from income generation to Midwest Region strategies.
-The eFunds are comprised of an Income Real Estate Fund, whose main objective is income distribution and currently has a 6.5% distribution rate.
-Their other fund is The Flagship Real Estate Fund, which aims to generate income while also seeking long-term capital appreciation.
+While Fundrise offers a wide range of investment options, individuals can invest in 11 active eREITs and 2 eFunds.
+These investment options range from income generation to Midwest Region strategies.
+The eFunds are comprised of an Income Real Estate Fund whose main objective is income distribution and currently has a 6.5% distribution rate.
+Their other fund is The Flagship Real Estate Fund, which aims to generate income while seeking long-term capital appreciation.
 The Flagship Fund currently has a 0.75% distribution rate. eFunds are your only investment option if you have a basic account.

 Meanwhile, all of Groundfloor’s offerings are the same strategy, focused on income generation.
-However, in terms of investment options, Groundfloor is constantly launching new deals on its platform, with varying degrees of risk, so Ground takes the W here.
+However, regarding investment options, Groundfloor is constantly launching new deals on its platform, with varying degrees of risk, so Ground takes the W here.

 To date, Groundfloor has returned 10.5%, on average.
 Meanwhile, Fundrise returned an average annualized return of 11.58%, net of fees across all clients between 2017 and 2021.
 Compare this to all public REITs, which returned 13.4% and 19.21% for the S&P 500 in 2021.

-However, the returns of Groundfloor is a rough comparison at best.
-Groundfloor and Fundrise deploy different investment options and strategies with varying degrees of risk, so it’s difficult to make a side-by-side comparison.
+However, the returns of Groundfloor are a rough comparison at best.
+Groundfloor and Fundrise deploy different investment options and strategies with varying degrees of risk, so it isn’t easy to make a side-by-side comparison.